ethanhann/Laravel-RedisStore/README.md

 ###Why is this useful?

-The RedisStore that comes with the Laravel Cache uses does not compress string data out of the box.
+The RedisStore that comes with the Laravel Cache does not compress string values out of the box.
   The RedisStore in this package does.
-Caching string data may or may not make sense for your use case, but can save a ton memory and/or network bandwidth depending on cached item size and request frequency.
+Caching string values can save a ton memory and/or network bandwidth depending on cached item size and request frequency.

 ###How do I use it?